chriseyebagha/job-application-tracker/mcp-servers/mac_messages_mcp/memory-bank/projectbrief.md

 The Mac Messages MCP project has a **excellent technical foundation** and **exceeds quality assurance standards**.
 All core functionality works perfectly, enhanced features provide additional value, and comprehensive testing ensures reliability.

 **Production Status**: All features work as advertised with enhanced universal messaging capabilities.
-The project delivers excellent user experience and can be confidently recommended for both professional and personal use.
+The project delivers excellent user experience and can be confidently recommended for both professional and {{USER_EMAIL_PREFIX}} use.

 **Bottom Line**: Exceptional project that fully delivers on its promises **PLUS** significant enhancements that make it a leading solution for AI-Messages integration with universal cross-platform messaging capabilities.